 University of Rhode Island & University of Virginia

 University of Rhode Island Guest Artist.
 Brody will present perspectives on building an acoustic narrative through his radio and sound installation work.
-April 11-13th.
-Hosted by Mary Cappello of the Department of English with support from the Harrington School of Media and Communication Studies, and the URI Film/Media Program.
+April 12-13th.
+Hosted by The College of Arts and Sciences Kenneth and Susan Kermes Distinguished Lecture Endowment, The Harrington School of Communication and Media, the Departments of Journalism, and of English, the Program in Film/Media Studies, URI Hillel. and the Department of Music Faculty and Staff.

 Along with talking about the theater and radio projects with Brody.
 The music students will learn selected pieces from the Paul Brody’s Sadawi Tzadik Records repertoire.